ixc/ixc-project-template/README.md

   * Add an `origin` remote at `git@github.com:ixc/{project-name}.git`

-Then, you will need to manually create the 'ixc/{project-name}' repository on GitHub and push your initial commit.
+Then you will need to follow a few some manual steps that are printed by the `startproject.sh` script.